 If you want to re-activate your voicemail on iPhone, you can simply dial your phone provider's specific code in the Phone app and then tap Call: AT&T (#004#), T-Mobile (##004#), Verizon (*73), Sprint (*730), US Cellular (*920).

 You can also disable voicemail on iPhone by contacting your phone service provider.
-Keep in mind that this method will delete all your saved greetings, settings and messages and should therefore be used as a permanent solution.
-Here's how to do that:
+Keep in mind that this method will delete all your saved greetings, settings, messages and should therefore be used as a permanent solution.
+Here's what you need to do:

-Step 1: Open the Phone app on your device.
+Step 1: Open the Phone app on your iPhone.

 Step 2: Dial your carrier's customer service number.
-The following are some of the most popular numbers:
+The following are some of the most popular provider support numbers: